pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 * Way 2: In **Slicer**, you can go to the **Modules** drop-down and go to **Diffusion** > **Quantify** > **Tractography** > **Tractography Measurements**

   * Now you will need to create a blank text file for the program to put the information into.
-You can do this by entering in terminal `touch sample_af.txt`.
+You can do this by entering in terminal `touch sample-af.txt`.

   * Under the **IO** header, for **Select Input Type**, choose **Fibers_File_Folder**.
 For **Fibers File Folder** select your wmql directory and for **Output Text File** you can select the text file you just made.
 Then for Select Output Format choose **Column_Hierarchy** and for **Output Field Separator** choose **Tab** and press **Apply**.

-  * Now you can see the text file by entering `oocalc sample_af.left.txt`.
+  * Now you can see the text file by entering `oocalc sample-af.left.txt`.

 You may notice that there are some differences in what these two methods give you, so which you choose largely depends on what you’re looking for, and sometimes it may be necessary to use boths ways to get everything you need: